 Social distance is encouraged to minimize occupancy and contact.
 Bathroom use by more than two people at a time is discouraged.
 Thorough and frequent hand washing is encouraged.

-The vending machines throughout campus will be turned off during spring term.
+The vending machines throughout campus will be turned off until further notice.
 The use of water fountains are discouraged, however bottle filler stations are currently available.
 Students and staff are encouraged to bring their own water.

 A wifi access point is located in the parking lot between the Homeland Security Training Center (HTC), Technical Education Center (TEC) and Robert J. Miller Homeland Security Education Center (HEC) buildings.
 Approximately 40 cars can park within the coverage area.
 An additional wifi access area is being installed on the east side of campus and will be available prior to spring term.

 In order to promote social distancing, seating has been removed, spaced or blocked.
 We ask that all students, faculty and staff limit their time on campus.

 Elevators, public corridors and stairwells will be available for use.
 Please limit elevator use to not more than two people and walk on the right side of corridors and stairwells to maintain social distancing.

 There are several ways students can be stay informed: